- Political Science & International Relations

 - Surveillance in Modern America

-Aaron is a member of Boston's Scholar Strategy Network, which seeks to connect academic research to policy making at all levels of American government.
-Prior to his move to Simmons, Aaron worked with community organizations around issues of racial, social, and economic justice throughout the state of Minnesota, and he looks forward to engaging in similar work in Massachusetts.
+Aaron is a member of Boston's Scholar Strategy Network, an organization that connects academic research to policy making at all levels of American government.
+In addition, Aaron has led service learning classes in partnership with Project Place, providing students with the opportunity to assist re-entry efforts among Boston's formerly incarcerated population.
+Prior to his move to Simmons, Aaron worked with community organizations around issues of racial, social, and economic justice throughout the state of Minnesota.
 Aaron also currently serves as the Vice Chair for the Devin Smith Scholarship Foundation, which benefits students from his former high school, Saint Paul Central.